Pelvic Organ Prolapse: Health, Help, Hope, and Healing

 • Combinations of the above.

 Urogynecologists have utilized polypropylene mesh for many pelvic organ prolapse procedures over the past years to provide a sustainable long-term repair.
-There is considerable controversy regarding the use of polypropylene mesh for transvaginal procedures, and the mesh dynamic continues to evolve based on country.
+There has been considerable controversy regarding the use of polypropylene mesh for transvaginal procedures, and development continues to evolve based on country.
 Without the use of poly mesh, research indicates surgical repairs have a failure rate of approximately 30%.
 The specialists who treat POP may utilize synthetic, bio, or combination mesh repairs, native tissue repairs, or a combination of these procedures.

 Impact to Intimacy